vault27/Foundation/paloalto.md

 - Resource protection: Detects and prevents session exhaustion attacks.
 In this type of attack, many hosts (bots) are used to establish as many fully established sessions as possible for consuming all of a system’s resources
 - You can enable both types of protection mechanisms in a single DoS Protection profile
 - Threshold settings for the synchronize (SYN), UDP, and Internet Control Message Protocol (ICMP) floods; enables resource protection; and defines the maximum number of concurrent connections.
 After configuring the DoS Protection profile, you attach it to a DoS policy rule

+**Aggregated VS Classified**

+- When traffic matches a rule in DoS Policy, there is **only one counter for Aggregated** profile and each time traffic matches criteria in a rule counter is incremented, when counter reaches particular value there is an alert or block
+- If Classified profile there are several counters: each counter for IP source, Destination IP or Both depending what we have chosen in DoS Policy rule
+- **So the main difference is in amount of counters and how they are incremented and how FW reacts on threshold**
+- In an Aggregated profile, when the traffic in a rule reaches the threshold, all traffic that matches the rule will be blocked.
+This means that any traffic that meets the criteria specified in the rule will be affected by the block action.
+- On the other hand, in a Classified profile, the block action will only be applied to traffic from a particular source (or other specified criteria) that has reached its threshold. **So only for particular counter**.
+This allows for more granular control over which specific sources or destinations are affected by the block action.
+- So, in summary, while **Aggregated profiles block all traffic matching the rule**, Classified profiles allow you to **selectively block traffic based on specific criteria within the rul**

 ### Zone protection profile